 - I just got back from cos room in Global Scholars Hall.

-Per, per, pers: does not indicate the subject’s gender.
+Per, per, pers: A non-gendered pronoun.
 Pronounced as it looks.

 - Per is going to Portland for the weekend.

 - We asked per to be the officiant at our wedding after the recent SCOTUS decision.

 - I left my phone in pers room.